Workers’ Compensation Attorneys Roxbury NJ

-NJ Workers’ Comp Lawyers Help Victims of Workplace Accidents in Essex County, Hudson County, Union County & Morris County
+NJ Workers’ Comp Lawyers Help Victims of Workplace Accidents in Essex County, Hudson County & Morris County, New Jersey

 Workers’ compensation exists to protect almost all workers in the event of on-the-job injury.
 In return for this protection, injured workers in New Jersey cannot sue their employers — even if an employer was negligent.
 This sounds straightforward, but actually obtaining full benefits after an on-the-job injury can be more complicated than you might expect.
 That’s why it is imperative that you consult with an experienced NJ workers’ compensation attorney about your claim.

 At the Morris County law firm of McHugh & Imbornone, P.A., our attorneys help workers injured on the job obtain the full benefits they need and deserve through the workers’ compensation system.
 Our first task is to make sure you understand your rights under the NJ workers’ compensation law.
 Our second job is to help you obtain the full compensation you deserve.

 Two Important Things to Know About Workers’ Comp in Middlesex County, New Jersey

 Another thing you may not know is that your employer cannot fire you for filing a workers’ comp claim, even if you disagree with the amount of benefits offered and take action to obtain the benefits you deserve.
 If your employer terminates you for any reason, you should consult with a knowledgeable NJ workers’ compensation attorney to learn about your options.

 Workers Compensation Basics in New Jersey